-What does a Lead Animator do?
+What is a Lead Animator?

 The Lead Animator is a key figure within the Animation Department, typically responsible for overseeing the creation and implementation of complex animation sequences within a film, television show, video game, or any other form of visual media that employs animation.
 They are the bridge between the director's vision and the animators who bring characters and scenes to life.
 Their artistic talents, experience, and management skills are crucial for maintaining the overall quality and consistency of the animation.